kubeshop/testkube/docs/docs/articles/gitlab.md

 If a test is already created, you can run it using the command `testkube run test test-name -f` .
 However, if you need to create a test in this workflow, please add a creation command, e.g.: `testkube create test --name test-name --file path_to_file.json`.

+In order to connecting to your own cluster, you can put the your kubeconfig file into gitlab variable named KUBECONFIGFILE

 ```yaml
 stages:
   - setup